blockchainexpert912/Candy-NFT-contracts/CONTRIBUTING.md

 - **Use a clear and descriptive title** for the issue to identify the problem.
 - **Describe the exact steps which reproduce the problem** in as many details as possible.
 When listing steps, **don't just say what you did, but explain how you did it**.
-- **Provide specific examples to demonstrate the steps**.
-Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
+- **Provide specific Candys to demonstrate the steps**.
+Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those Candys.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 - **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 - **Explain which behavior you expected to see instead and why.**
 - **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.